As with most industries, acronyms abound in sales and marketing.

 6. USP (unique selling proposition)

-This often gets corrupted to unique selling position, but they don’t mean the same thing.
+This often gets corrupted into a unique selling position or even a unique selling point, but they don’t mean the same thing.

 Your proposition is active and something you present to your potential clients.

-A position is passive and merely represents where/who you are.
+A position or point is passive and merely represents where/who you are.

 I doubt there is any niche in coaching with only one coach working it, so by definition, your niche is not your USP.

-Rather, you create a USP using a combination of your niche and your branding so you can stand out from the crowd and look truly unique.
+Rather, you create a USP using a combination of your niche and your branding to stand out from the crowd and look truly unique.

 A great USP removes your competition at a stroke and creates a blue ocean for you to swim in away from the feeding frenzy surrounding most coaches.